Flotomate/product_docs/_build/html/_sources/asset-management/asset-discovery.rst.txt

 credentials and can generate reports based on the output.
-Other capabilities that a Probe provides are: scheduling, Polling (detecting changes in existing Assets), and Asset Review; these features help you to make your Discovery operations manageable.
+Other capabilities that a Probe provides are: scheduling, Polling (detecting changes in existing Assets), and Asset Review; these features help you to make your Discovery operations smooth and manageable.

 A Discovery Probe supports a wide range of network protocols to cover maximum types of devices in a network.